K15t/viewport-cli/README.md

 ```javascript
 viewport config
 ```
 2\.
 Create a new theme in your desired working directory.
 You need to provide basic information like name, version, description and choose a target environment.
 You can select between the installed theme templates.
-By default *viewport-tools* contains only the "default" theme template.
+By default *viewport-cli* contains only the "default" theme template.
 ```javascript
 cd <your-working-directory>
 viewport create